smart-edge-open/ido-specs/doc/reference-architectures/CERA-Near-Edge.md

 Allowing machines to communicate interchangeably across different protocols and operating systems eases the process of data ingestion, analysis, storage, and management.
 Doing so also helps industrial companies build powerful analytics and machine learning models easily and generate actionable predictive insights at the edge.
 Edge computing software deployments occupy a middle layer between the operating system and applications built upon it.
 Intel's Edge Insights for Industrial is created and optimized for Intel® architecture-based platforms and validated for underlying operating systems.
 Its capability supports multiple edge-critical Intel® hardware components like CPUs, FPGAs, accelerators, and Intel® Movidius Vision Processing Unit (VPU).
 Also, its modular architecture offers OEMs, solution providers, and ISVs the flexibility to pick and choose the features and capabilities they wish to include or expand upon for customized solutions.
 As a result, they can bring solutions to market fast and accelerate customer deployments.

-For more about the supported EIS demos support see [EIS whitepaper](https://github.com/open-ness/edgeapps/blob/master/applications/eis-experience-kit/docs/whitepaper.md)
+For more about the supported EII demos support see [EII whitepaper](https://github.com/open-ness/edgeapps/blob/master/applications/eis-experience-kit/docs/whitepaper.md)

 ### CERA Near Edge hardware platform
 CERA is designed to run on standard, off-the-shelf servers with Intel® Xeon CPUs.
 Todays baseline requirements for servers are as follows: